zhanghang1989/ResNet-Matconvnet/README.md

 # ResNet-Matconvnet

+:x: **I have stopped maintaining this repo.
+For fine-tuning ResNet, I would suggest using Torch version from Facebook [repo](https://github.com/facebook/fb.resnet.torch).**

 This repository is a Matconvnet re-implementation of ["Deep Residual Learning for Image Recognition",Kaiming He, Xiangyu Zhang, Shaoqing Ren, Jian Sun](http://arxiv.org/abs/1512.03385).
 You can train Deep Residual Network on ImageNet from Scratch or fine-tune pre-trained model on your own dataset.
 This repo is created by [Hang Zhang](http://www.hangzh.com).

 ### Table of Contents